-- Students on a five or six year undergraduate course can apply from their fifth year of study
+- Students on a 5 or 6 year undergraduate course can apply from their 5th year of study

-- Students on a three or four year graduate entry course can apply from their second year of study
+- Students on a 3 or 4 year graduate entry course can apply from their 2nd year of study

-Please note we don't send out personal invitations to remind students to apply for funding so please check the application deadlines carefully to make sure you apply at the right time.
+We do not send out personal invitations to remind students to apply for funding.
+Check the application deadlines carefully to make sure you apply at the right time.

 You can find out detailed information about bursaries in the NHS Bursary Scheme Rules.

-If you are intercalating in your fifth year of study you are also eligible to apply for NHS Bursary support, and, if your application is accepted, will receive a bursary for the remaining years of the course as well as the intercalation year.
+If you're intercalating in your 5th year of study you're also eligible to apply for NHS Bursary support, and, if your application is accepted, will receive a bursary for the remaining years of the course as well as the intercalation year.

 You are a transitional arrangement student if you are studying on an eligible postgraduate course, part time course, dental therapy course or dental hygiene course which started between 1 August 2017 and 31 July 2018.

-If you're a new student starting one of these courses on or after 1 August 2018 please see the update regarding funding for these courses.
+If you're a new student starting one of these courses on or after 1 August 2018, see the update regarding funding for these courses.